MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-machine-learning.md

 - Depending on your machine learning project's lifecycle, deploy one development (dev) workspace to prototype use cases and explore data early on.
 For work that requires continuous experimentation, testing, and deployment, deploy a staging and production workspace.

-- When multiple environments are needed for dev, staging, and production workspaces in enterprise-scale, we recommend avoiding data duplication by having each environment land in the same production data landing zone.
+- When multiple environments are needed for dev, staging, and production workspaces in a data landing zone, we recommend avoiding data duplication by having each environment land in the same production data landing zone.

 - See [Organize and set up Azure Machine Learning environments](../../../ready/azure-best-practices/ai-machine-learning-resource-organization.md) to learn more about how to organize and set up Azure Machine Learning resources.

-For each default resource configuration in an enterprise-scale data landing zone, an Azure Machine Learning service is deployed in a dedicated resource group with the following configurations and dependent resources:
+For each default resource configuration in an data landing zone, an Azure Machine Learning service is deployed in a dedicated resource group with the following configurations and dependent resources:

 - Azure Key Vault
 - Application Insights